mariobgallardo/house_rocket_project/README.md

 |	sqft_lot15    |	871200.0  |	651.0   |	12785.961280  |	7620.00   |	27374.828923  |

 ### 2.2.
 Solving Business Questions:
-The entire project was made thinking on the two final lists that we were suposed to provide to the CEO of House Rocket.
+The entire project was made to create the two final lists that we were suposed to provide to the CEO of House Rocket, as well as our visualization app.
 To do so, a few steps were followed, as shown bellow:

 1) What are the properties that house rocket should buy, and for what price?